Core Concepts

 When you run jackin load agent-smith, jackin’ clones the jackin-agent-smith repository, builds a Docker image from it, and launches a container.

-Think of an agent class as answering: “What kind of agent is this?”
+Think of a role as answering: “What kind of agent is this?”

 - Which language toolchains are installed?